MayADevBe/MayADevBe/README.md

 ### Hi there, I'm MayADevBe 👋

 ## I'm a computer science student
-- 🔭 I’m currently working on my Bachelor Thesis
+- 🔭 I’m currently working on my Master
 - 🌱 I’m currently learning as much as I can
 - 👯 I’m looking to collaborate on learning more about Cyber Security
 - ⚡ Fun fact: I like drawing, photography.
 I speak English, German and Spanish